 This scholarship is for 2 to 5 years of study leading to a graduate degree at Stanford University.
-Seniors, graduate or professional students, and graduates are eligible to apply within four years of earning a bachelor's degree (after January, 2013).
+Seniors, graduate or professional students, and graduates are eligible to apply within six years of earning a bachelor's degree (after January, 2016).
 U.S. and non-U.S. citizens are eligible.
 All applicants must apply directly to a Stanford degree program and also to the Knight-Hennessy to be considered for the award.

-Students are encouraged to submit drafts of their Knight-Hennessy applications well in advance of the campus deadline in order to receive feedback from us.
+Students are encouraged to submit drafts of their Knight-Hennessy applications well in advance of the priority deadline in order to receive feedback from us.
 Attach your scholarship application materials in an email, along with a few potential meeting times no earlier than 2 business days after your submission to receive feedback.
 We are willing to work with students through numerous revisions.

 The Knight-Hennessy Scholarship does not formally require a university endorsement process.
 An applicant may choose to independently submit application materials to Stanford and the Knight-Hennessy Scholarship.
 However, if you are interested in obtaining feedback on your Knight-Hennessy Scholarship application from a campus committee, then you need to submit materials by this deadline.
 University faculty and staff who are familiar with the award will review materials received by this date.
 If materials are submitted late, only the National and International Scholarships program will be able to provide feedback.